 Credit risk from balances with banks and financial institutions is managed by the Company's treasury department in accordance with the Company's policy.
 Investment of surplus funds are made only with approved counterparties and within credit limits assigned to each counterparty.
-The Company's maximum exposure to credit risk for the components of the balance sheet at 31 March 2022, 31 March 2021.
+The Company's maximum exposure to credit risk for the components of the balance sheet at 31 March 2022 and 31 March 2021 is the carrying amount.